-Go West were a British pop duo who were formed in 1982 by lead
+However, Go West are indeed a British pop duo, and they were formed in 1982 by lead

 vocalist/drummer Peter Cox and guitarist/vocalist Richard Drummie.
-The 80s produced their biggest hits with "We Close Our Eyes" being the band's debut single - this reached # 5 in the UK Singles Chart.
+Their biggest hits came during the 1980s with "We Close Our Eyes" being the band's debut single and most successful single.

 We Close Our Eyes is often described as the quintessential 80s tune.
 It was very typical